Registration and Marketing

 We use an online registration system called Reg Fox.
 It’s a very simple and user-friendly system that collects all of the necessary information we need to register your students.
-From this info we have many different reports that will help us organize your group, from flight arrivals to special dietary needs.
+From this info, we have many different reports that will help us organize your group, from flight arrivals to special dietary needs.
 You will be able to go online and see how your registration is going at any time.

 We collect deposits for you through our online system.
 We keep track of all participant payments and work with your group with any questions regarding payment.

 Yes, we will send all pertinent information to your participants through email.
 They will know what to bring, what to expect and general information about where they are going.
 So basically, we handle all logistical issues.
 If they have questions about your practice or program that we cannot answer we will let you know.

 We have a talented and knowledgeable marketing team who will create a marketing campaign for you and your group.
-This includes a trip webpage, a listing on our calendar, custom designed posters and handbills (for your local publicizing) shipped to you, inclusion in our newsletters, and a Social Media Promotion Plan.
-We will also send you “Steps to Marketing a Successful Retreat,” a packet we created to give you a comprehensive outline of how you can participate in making your registration abundant.
+This includes a retreat webpage, a listing on our retreat calendar, custom-designed posters and handbills (for your local publicizing) shipped to you, inclusion in our newsletters, and promotion through our social media channels.
+We will also send you our “Steps to Marketing a Successful Retreat” packet we created, to give you a comprehensive outline of how you can participate in making your registration abundant.
 Our marketing team is also available throughout the enrollment period and will offer you hints & tips for successfully promoting your trip.

 Our high traffic website attracts many potential retreatants.
-Your very own retreat webpage on our site will be posted immediately.
+Your very own retreat webpage will be posted immediately on our site.
 We will work with inquiries and keep you informed.
 True Nature is very active on social media sites such as Facebook, Instagram, and Twitter.
-We will be making posts pre-retreat, during your program, and post retreat to give you the highest visibility possible.
-We also post retreats on a variety of online retreat directories.
+We will announce your retreat on our channels once the retreat is live, promote during the registration period, and cross-post the week of your retreat to give you the highest visibility possible.
+We also list our retreats on a variety of online retreat directories.